-Christina and her mother are cooking together in the kitchen.
-It is the beginning of the winter break from school.
-Christina enjoys cooking and learning her family's recipes.
-Mrs. George is making sambar again, and Christina cannot help but feel a little jealous of her friend Sara, who said she was going to bake cookies and eat candy as soon as school was out for break.
-Think Why do you think reading and studying the Word of God is just as important as eating food?
-Why is it necessary for our survival?
+28fig15 Christina and her mother are cooking together in the kitchen.
+It is the beginning of winter break from school.
+Christina enjoys cooking and learning the family recipes.
+Mrs. George is making the Indian dish called "sambar" though.
+Christina feels a little jealous of her friend Sara as she was baking cookies and eating candy during this break.
 "I wish we could have something sweet after dinner.
-Or at least non-vegetarian food for dinner," Christina says.
-Her mother smiles and says, "The fasts can be challenging.
-Waiting and abstinence take discipline, and it's hard to keep fasting when so many other people are throwing parties already.
-But Christmas is not for another week."
+Or at least some meat for dinner," Christina exclaimed!
+Her mother smiles and says, "It is a fast today.
+I know it is not easy and sometimes not fun.
+Waiting and abstinence take discipline and it's hard to keep fasting when so many other people are throwing parties already.
+But Christmas will be here soon, next week."
 As they chop vegetables, Christina says, "I know we fast just like Jesus fasted for 40 days in the desert.
 But why do we fast so much and so often?
 Why not just before Easter or something?"
-Group Talk What do you think St. John Chrysostom means when he says "The fast should be kept not by the mouth alone but also by the eye, the ear, the feet, the hands and all the members of the body."
-"You're right, Christina, we fast a lot, and fasting prepares us to become more like Christ through prayer, sacrifices, and disciplining ourselves the way He did.
-It helps us to be thankful for what He has given us and to stay humble and close to Him," her mother says.
-"Fasting is also one of our most important spiritual tools.
-The Church has given us fasting, just like a doctor gives a prescription when you have an infection.
-It can be like medicine when we feel spiritually sick or stuck.
-It is a very powerful way for us to draw closer to our Lord Jesus Christ."
-Learning Outcome Check What are some of the different kinds of fasting we can do?
+"You're right, Christina.
+We fast a lot because fasting prepares us to become more like Christ through prayer, sacrifice, and disciplining ourselves just like He did.
+It helps us to be thankful for what Jesus has given us and to stay humble and close to Him," her mother says.